lokesh75-kank/Automatic-visualize-CSV-with-Lida-LLM-using-streamlit/README.md

 1. Download the repo code
 2. Create a .env file and store openAI API in variable OPENAI_API_KEY="your API key" which will make sure your key is not expose publicly
 3. Create your own env using requirements.txt
-4. Execute streamlit run app.py in terminal and boom your app is up and running.
+4. Execute command "streamlit run app.py" in terminal and boom your app is up and running.

 ## References